tgonda-discovery/k8s-helm-chart/README.md

   ```

-## Backup / Restore
+## Backup / Restore of internal MySQL

-MySQL dump and the MySQL client are used to backlup and restore a DivvyCloud database
+MySQL dump and the MySQL client are used to backlup and restore a DivvyCloud database.
 First you need to get the IP address of the mysql service in your k8s deployment

 ```